-- Obey the traffic laws, signals and speed limits.
+- Obey traffic laws, signals, and speed limits.

-Be a Community Traffic Safety Team “Virtual Volunteer” and share this image on your social media accounts.
+Be a Community Traffic Safety Team “Virtual Volunteer” and share these pedestrian safety graphics on your social media accounts.
 Don’t forget to tag us! @trafficsafetyteam on Facebook and Instagram or @trafficsafetyfl on Twitter and Pinterest

 Join us and help change behavior and save lives!
 You can do this by:

 - Sharing or reposting our content (don’t forget to tag and/or mention us).

 - Inviting others to follow us.

 Double-sided bookmarks were distributed to libraries throughout our 18 counties in Northeast Florida with pedestrian safety tips for drivers and pedestrians.

 Poster and flyers were distributed which included both bicycle and pedestrian safety.
 Click here to view and print this Share the Road traffic safety flyer.